pvdabeel/prolog/Documentation/Tests/README.md

 <summary><b>emerge</b></summary>

 ```
-These are the packages that would be merged, in order:
+These are the packages that would be fetched, in order:

-Calculating dependencies
-!!! 'test71/web' has a category that is not listed in /etc/portage/categories
-... done!
+Calculating dependencies  ... done!
-Dependency resolution took 0.47 s (backtrack: 0/20).
+Dependency resolution took 0.75 s (backtrack: 0/20).

-emerge: there are no ebuilds to satisfy "test71/web".

-emerge: searching for similar names...
-emerge: Maybe you meant any of these: test57/web, test31/web, test27/web?
 ```

 </details>